Plain English Breakdown

 - The bill did not pass and was not introduced in the Senate.

-- It is unclear how many homeowners will be affected by these changes since it did not become law.
+- It is unclear how many homeowners will be affected by these changes, as it depends on their residency status and military service.